sada-02/Survive_IF_You_CAN/README.md

 Contains all the animations that have been applied on the gameobjects in this project .

 ### Prefabs
-Contains all the prefabs of the gameobjects .
+Contains all the prefabs of the gameobjects that will also give the idea of how linking of different objects is done .

 ### scriptable_items
 Contains all the scriptable objects used .